Nigel2392/doccer/docs_src/templates.md

     - `.Certificate`     - Certificate for the server

 - `.Object`           - The current object being worked on.
+  - `.GetName`        - A function to get the name of the object.
+  - `.GetTitle`       - A function to get the title of the object.
+  - `.GetNext`        - A function to get the next object.
+  - `.GetPrevious`    - A function to get the previous object.

 - `.Menu`   - The menu items defined in the configuration file.
   (Otherwise automatically generated).